3 Ways to Balance Brain Chemistry to Face Depression

 2. Serotonin, the happiness hormone

-The large majority of anti-depressants act in the following way: they make it so that a series of inhibitors cannot stop the production of serotonin.
-And, this makes it harder to face depression.
+Low serotonin levels translate into stress, negative thoughts, and hopelessness.
+Most antidepressants act in the following way: they make it so that a series of inhibitors can’t stop the production of serotonin.
+However, you should know that you can boost its production.

-- Improve your diet by increasing your consumption of bananas, dark chocolate, avocados, chicken, watermelon, blueberries, milk, plantains…(the same foods we use to increase dopamine levels).
+- Improve your diet by increasing your consumption of bananas, dark chocolate, avocados, fruits, seeds, nuts, and among others.

 - Listen to music: positive emotions help with the equilibrium of cerebral chemicals.